moon7-io/moon7-sort/README.md

 // Sort using the identity function, which does nothing numbers.sort(preserve);

+// Sort using the inverse identity function, which reverses the array numbers.sort(reverse);
 ```

 > ⚠️ **Note**: The `random()` and `randomly` functions produce biased results and are not suitable for
 > statistical or cryptographic applications.
 For proper random shuffling, use the Fisher-Yates algorithm instead.

-The `preserve` comparator treats everything as equal.
-Why include a `preserve` comparator that seemingly does nothing?
-Because it serves as an "identity function" for comparators - useful when working with higher-order functions that require a comparator parameter, but you want to maintain the original order.
-Check out the practical examples in the [Advanced Sorting](#%EF%B8%8F-advanced-sorting) section below to see this in action.
+The `preserve` comparator always returns 1, which maintains the original order when used with JavaScript's Array.sort().
+It serves as an "identity function" for comparators - useful when working with higher-order functions that require a comparator parameter, but you want to maintain the original order.

+The `reverse` comparator always returns -1, which reverses the original order when used with Array.sort().
+This provides a simple way to reverse an array without changing its relative ordering logic otherwise.

+Check out the practical examples in the [Advanced Sorting](#%EF%B8%8F-advanced-sorting) section below to see these in action.

 ### 🔍 Sorting Objects by Properties